When did you start writing stories and books?

 When my outline is finished on notebook paper or note cards (I’ve tried both), I make my bulletin board to put up on the wall behind my computer work area.
 I make an artistic collage of collected pictures of my main characters, setting pictures, pets, or whatever other pieces I’ve found to “set my scene.”
 It is my inspiration as I write.
 My characters are there – like family photos – to inspire me.
 I have created my world.

 This research and preparational time usually takes about three months.
-I work on this seriously at least twenty hours a week.
-I usually block out five hours a day on four days a week for research or writing.
-I’ve tried the goal of writing time blocks every day but I can’t keep the pace up.
-I have my teaching and other jobs.
-I also may want to hike a day or head to Dollywood to see the shows and ride the rides.
-Or J.L. and I might want to take a trip to visit family.
-Or to have friends over to share dinner and play games.
-With four days of writing a week … I can manage my time better.
-Usually, I write more than five hours on those scheduled days – especially if I get in flow.
-And if I miss a day I’ve penciled in on my calendar to write, then I have to make it up another day before the week is out.
+I work on this seriously at least twenty-thirty hours a week.
+I usually block out five -six hours a day on four to five days a week for research or writing.
+Some days I may write in the morning, other days in the afternoon and evening … but I get the hours in.
+I stay flexible, too.
+I may want to hike a day or head to Dollywood to see the shows and ride the rides.
+Or we might want to have friends over to share dinner and play games.
+J.L. and I might also want to take a trip to visit family or head off on the road to travel and work on one of our guidebooks.
+With four or five days of writing a week minimum … I can manage my time well and always get my two books a year completed.
+Often, I get lost in my work and write more than eight hours on those scheduled days, too – especially if I get in flow.
+And if I miss a day I’ve penciled in on my calendar to write, then I make it up another day before the week is out.
 I’m a hard task master to myself.

 Writing is hard work.
 It is lonely work.
 There is no one to praise you if you keep to your schedule.
 There is no ongoing encouragement for doing well.
 I can’t imagine that anyone would chose to write that didn’t passionately love it.
 Otherwise, there are just too many other pleasurable things to do in this world that aren’t so arduous.
 But for me …although writing is hard, it is a joy.